 Test a Diamond At-Home Using Refractivity

 When we see a diamond sparkle, we’re experiencing its ability to bend and refract light.
-When light strikes the pavilions (the angled surfaces on the lower half of the diamond), it is bounced and refracted up through the diamond’s table (the top, flat surface) to the naked eye.
-When a diamond does this well and sparkles radiantly, it is called brilliance.
+If the light strikes the pavilions (the angled surfaces on the lower half of the diamond), it is bounced and refracted up through the diamond’s table (the top, flat surface) to the naked eye.
+Do you see a diamond does this well and sparkles radiantly?.
+It is called brilliance.